 I have done over 200 shows, released an album “The Music of Transition,” and 20 singles on all major outlets.
 The Mountain-Funk-Jam-Sessions of the VON JERRYT & THE BEEZE Soundcloud page deserves a separate honorable mention!
 Click that link, and enjoy that goodness!
 And for EVEN MORE performances, jam sessions, interviews, and rehearsal antics you can click here!

 I have appeared in over 100 Commercials, as well as Independent and Feature Films, Web Series, and Television Shows.
 I will continue the work it takes, to have a consistent presence in comedic and dramatic roles on screens large and small!

 In 2014, producer Norma Davis cast me in my first speaking role on film, opposite Kene Holiday, in her debut feature Handle Your Business which gave me entrance into SAGAFTRA in 2015.
 Since then, I have been blessed to earn Principal, Supporting, and Featured Roles, as well as the role of Music Supervisor, in TV, Film, Pilots and Web Series.

-Since 2006, I have been producing theatrical experiences, and short films as one of the leaders of ACTS of EBC -A Christian Theatrical Society of Emmanuel Baptist Church- in Brooklyn, New York.
-Enjoy the last 4 years of our work here
+Since 2006, I have shared leadership in theatrical experiences, and short films with ACTS of EBC -A Christian Theatrical Society of Emmanuel Baptist Church- in Brooklyn, New York.
+Enjoy the last 7 years of our work here.

-I draw strength and inspiration from the mighty voices of oppressed peoples around the world.
+What fuels my drive to add value to programs, initiatives, and movements, that seek to enhance the quality of life for communities around the world is the mighty voices of oppressed peoples.
 It is my belief that these voices have never been louder, more sophisticated, more strategic, and more poised to overcome, than they are, right now.
-This fuels my drive to add value to programs, initiatives, and movements, that seek to enhance the quality of life for communities around the world!